Boy oh BOI

 Boy, oh, BOI!

-Boy, oh, BOI, the Beneficial Ownership Information Reporting is enforceable AGAIN.
+Boy, oh, BOI, the Beneficial Ownership Information Reporting is enforceable AGAIN only for companies foreign to the USA.
 The drama remains & the penalties are ridiculous!

 This order made the law enforceable until the 5th Circuit has issued a decision as to its constitutionality.